-Reporting Year In respect of Information to be reported Reporting date to Comptroller/ Assessor/ Director 2014 Each Specified UK Person either holding a Reportable Account Or as a Controlling Person of an Entity Account Name Address Date of birth and National Insurance number (where applicable for Pre-existing Accounts) Account number or functional equivalent Name and identifying number (GIIN or local tax identification number) of Reporting Financial Institution Account balance or value 30 June 2016 2015 As 2014 Custodial Accounts Total gross amounts of interest, dividends and other income paid or credited to the account Depository Accounts Total amount of gross interest paid or credited to the account in the calendar year or other reporting period Cash Value Insurance contracts Surrender value; or Amount calculated by the Specified Insurance Company; and Any part surrenders.
-All other accounts The total gross amount paid or credited to the account including the aggregate amount of any redemption payments.
-30 June 2016
+Reporting Year In respect of Information to be reported Reporting date to Comptroller/ Assessor/ Director 2014 Each Specified USUK Person either holding a Reportable Account Or as a Controlling Person of an Entity Account Address Date of birth and National Insurance number (where applicable for Pre-existing Accounts) Account number or functional equivalent 30 June 2016 2015 As 2014 As 2014 plus: Custodial Accounts Total gross amounts of interest, dividends and other income paid or credited to the account Depository Accounts Total amount of gross interest paid or credited to the account in the calendar year 30 June 2016 Cash Value Insurance contracts Surrender value; or Amount calculated by the Specified Insurance Company; and Any part surrenders.
+All other accounts The total gross amount paid or credited to the account including the aggregate payments.
+2016 As 2014 As 2015 plus: Custodial Accounts Total gross proceeds from the sale or redemption of property paid or credited to the account 30 June 2017 2017 onwards As 2014 All of the above following the end of the reported calendar year

-TAXATION (INTERNATIONAL TAX COMPLIANCE) (CROWN DEPENDENCY[CD]) REGULATIONS 2014 RELEASE DATE 28 July 2014
+[TAXATION (INTERNATIONAL TAX COMPLIANCE) (CROWN DEPENDENCY[CD]) REGULATIONS $\frac{201}{100}$